England Itinerary 7-8 Days : Perfect for First Time Visitors

 Day 2: The London Icons

 Afterwards, walk 15 minutes towards Buckingham Palace.
-It is the administrative headquarters for the monarchy, and boasts 775 rooms!
-This grand structure is a bucket-list item for a London first-timer.
+It is the administrative headquarters for the monarchy, and boasts 775 rooms.
+This is a bucket-list item for a London first-timer!

-While touristy, watching the iconic beef-eater soldiers do the “Changing of the Guards” ceremony is worthwhile.
-Be sure to check the schedule at the time of your visit to the palace.buckingham palace, london, england
+While touristy, watching the iconic beef-eater soldiers do the “Changing of the Guard” ceremony is worthwhile.
+It gets crowded, so give yourself plenty of time to find a viewing spot.

-Next up, stroll about 7 minutes towards Saint James’s Palace.
-If you love the Elizabethan era of British history, and anything to do with the famed Tudor family, you have to stop here!
+Next, stroll about 7 minutes towards Saint James’s Palace.
+If you love the Elizabethan era of British history, and anything to do with the Tudor family, you have to stop here!

-Next, head to the infamous and eerie Tower of London.
-A guided tour from the tower’s guards (known as the Yeoman Warders) is included with your ticket.
-It is worth it to do the tour, as you’ll its fascinating history in a way that a self-guided tour never could.
+Next, head to the eerie Tower of London.
+A guided tour from the tower’s guards (Yeoman Warders) is included with entry.
+It is worth it to do the tour, as you’ll learn its history in a way a self-guided tour never could.

-If you have a strong stomach, you can check out the medieval torture exhibition.
-After seeing the “Traitor’s Gate” and the tower’s huge resident ravens, step outside the complex towards the Tower Bridge.
+If you have a strong stomach, check out their medieval torture exhibition.
+After seeing the “Traitor’s Gate” and the tower’s huge resident ravens, 🐦⬛ step outside towards Tower Bridge.

 The Tower Bridge is London’s most iconic bridge.
 Many mistakenly think this is “London Bridge”, but that is actually a less ornate bridge nearby.

 Walk across Tower Bridge, then stroll along the river Thames passing the Borough Market, until you arrive at Shakespeare’s Globe Theater.
-If the timing works out, seeing a play here would be amazing!
-Where you finish the evening is up to you!
+If the timing works out, seeing a play here would be amazing! 🎭

 DAY 3- London: Kensington & Knightsbridge

 Next, find the “Peter Pan” statue commissioned by its author Sir J.M.
 Barrie.
-Then head to Hyde Park and rent a paddle boat out on the lake.!Kensington Palace, London, England, Hyde Park
+Then head to Hyde Park and rent a paddle boat out on the lake! 🚣♀️

 DAY 4- The Cotswolds & Stratford-Upon-Avon

 Next up is the town of Shottery.
-Stop here to see the family cottage of Shakespeare’s wife, Anne Hathaway.
-Constructed in the 1500’s, this country farm home gives a beautiful insight as to what life may have been like in that era.
+Here, see the cottage of Shakespeare’s wife, Anne Hathaway.
+Constructed in the 1500’s, this home gives insight as to what life may have been like in that era.

 Finally, arrive to the town of Stratford-Upon-Avon to tour the Bard’s birthplace!
-The town is a bit of a tourist trap, but interesting to see regardless.
+The town is a bit of a tourist trap, but interesting to see.

 Go inside Shakespeare’s home, which is now a museum.
 Also walk along the river Avon to the Church of the Holy Trinity and his grave-site.

-Once you make the 2 hour ride back to central London, get ready for a night out on the town!
-Covent Garden is a fun, hip neighborhood perfect for meeting people and to experience London’s vibrant pub culture.
+Once you make the 2 hour ride back to central London, get ready for a night out on the town!🍻Covent Garden is a fun, hip neighborhood perfect for experiencing London’s vibrant pub culture.

 DAY 5- Bath & Stonehenge

 After a 2 hour drive back to central London, head to Piccadilly Circus.
-One of London’s busiest squares, this is a great place to find a traditional red phone booth and get a snapshot!
+One of London’s busiest squares, this is a great place to find a traditional red phone booth!

 For more ancient standing stones, read about my road-trip through Scotland!